 For more information about how to save and improve quality of life for those in need of blood and plasma, visit the MVRBC website, bloodcenter.org.
 The MVRBC which is the organization that supplies HSHS Illinois hospitals with blood and blood products.

-To find the next blood drive at HSHS St. Anthony's visit here.
+To find the next blood drive at HSHS St. Joseph's visit here.

 All blood drives require donors make an appointment, no walk-ins.
 There must be 56 days between your last blood donation to be eligible.
 To find blood drives in your area and to schedule a donation time, visit bloodcenter.org.
 All donors will be required to wear a mask and present a photo ID.